 Debunking the Myths Surrounding Genetic Testing for Psychiatric Medications

 In recent years, psychiatric care has joined other medical specialties in the quest for personalized medicine.
-Genetic testing is being marketed as a game-changing resource for predicting how well a patient will respond to a psychiatric medication, based on that certain components of that individual’s unique genetic code.
+Genetic testing is being marketed as a game-changing resource for predicting how well a patient will respond to a psychiatric medication, based on certain components of that individual’s unique genetic code.
 This approach, a function of the medical science known as pharmacogenomics—the study of how genes influence a person’s response to drugs—holds the promise of tailoring treatment plans to the genetic profiles of individual patients, as it has already in the area of cancer treatment.
-Despite this promise however, experts and research organizations have consistently expressed concern about the current utility and validity of the practice in psychiatry, noting numerous limitations and advising a cautious approach, or, as the American Psychiatric Association has advised, avoiding these tests altogether as being as yet not adequately develop for psychiatry [1].
+Despite this promise however, experts and research organizations have consistently expressed concern about the current utility and validity of the practice in psychiatry, noting numerous limitations and advising a cautious approach, or, as the American Psychiatric Association has advised, avoiding these tests altogether as being as yet not adequately developed for use in psychiatric treatment.

 Genetic Testing for Psychiatric Medications: An Introduction